 On May 8th, we celebrate the surrender of Nazi Germany – which was the end of WWII for us.
 The mayor of each town places flowers at the foot of the Monument to the Dead in each town.
 The president of the Republic places one on the Tomb of the Unknown Soldier below the Arc de Triomphe in Paris.

 Come read a previous post about Why May 1st is Labor Day Around the World (Its origin stems in US history).

 This article was posted on Wednesday, April 30th, 2008 at 5:46 pm and is filed under Ascension Day, Countries & Cultures, France, French, Holidays Around the World, Labor Day, Languages, Mama Lisa, May Day, Victory in Europe Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “May Holidays in France”